google/mesop/docs/guides/state_management.md

       a: list[str] = field(default_factory=lambda: ["abc"])
     ```

-???+ success "Good example of no default value"
+???+ success "Good: no default value"

     If you want a default of an empty list, you can just not define a default value and Mesop will automatically define an empty list default value.